Richard C. Bogren, Gill, Daniel J.

-Everblooming old garden roses, floribunda roses, polyantha roses and landscape roses may be pruned now.
+Everblooming old garden roses, floribunda roses, polyantha roses and landscape roses also are pruned in late January or early February.
 These roses, in general, have more pleasing shapes without severe pruning.
-They are only lightly shaped under most circumstances unless there is a need to control their size.
+They are only lightly shaped under most circumstances, unless there is a need to control their size.

-If you need to control the size, first cut especially tall, vigorous canes back to about half the height of the rest of the bush.
-Then, cut back or trim less-vigorous growth to shape and reduce the overall size of the bush.
+If you need to control the size, first cut back especially tall, vigorous canes to about half the height of the rest of the bush.
+Then cut back or trim less vigorous growth to shape and reduce the overall size of the plant.
 Don’t forget to prune out any dead or badly diseased canes as well.

 Pruning once-blooming roses

-Any roses that are not everblooming, including many climbing and rambling roses – such as Lady Banks, Dorothy Perkins, Cherokee and Blaze – and some antique cultivars – such as Seven Sisters and Marie Louis – should not be pruned now.
-These roses produce their flowers in one big gush during late spring and early summer on growth made the previous year.
-Then they bear few or no flowers the rest of the year.
-If pruned back hard now, these types will produce few, if any, flowers.
-If extensive pruning is necessary, it is best done in mid-summer after they have finished flowering.
+Any roses that are not everblooming, including many climbing and rambling roses (such as Lady Banks, Dorothy Perkins, Cherokee and Blaze) and some antique varieties (such as Seven Sisters and Marie Louis), should not be pruned now.
+These roses produce their flowers in one big gush during late spring and early summer on growth made the previous year, and then they bear few or no flowers the rest of the year.
+If pruned hard now, they will produce few, if any, flowers.
+If extensive pruning is necessary, it is best done in midsummer after they have finished flowering.

-Pruning climbing roses and ramblers is largely determined by how large you want them to be and what type of structure on which they’re being trained to grow – fence, arbor, trellis, etc. Pruning these types should be more selective and less extensive.
+Pruning climbing roses and ramblers is largely determined by how large you want them to be and what type of structure they are being trained to grow on (fence, arbor, trellis, etc.).
+Pruning, when done, is more selective and less extensive.

-First, prune off any canes that are growing in the wrong way or direction – such as away from the support.
-This will make it easier to train the remaining canes onto the support you have provided for them.
+First, prune off any canes that are growing in the wrong way or direction (such as away from the support).
+This will make it easier to train the remaining canes onto the support you have provided.
 Next, thin out the remaining canes, if needed, cutting back the oldest, woodiest canes to within a foot of the ground.
 Carefully remove them from the remaining growth.
-Finally, do any other pruning to shorten, thin out and shape the climbing rose in order to train it attractively on its support.
-This can be done now for everblooming climbers, but wait until after flowering in mid-summer for those that don’t repeat bloom.
+Finally, do any other pruning needed to shorten, thin out and shape the climbing rose in order to train it attractively on its support.
+This can be done now for everblooming climbers, but wait until midsummer after flowering for those that don’t repeat bloom.

 Many nurseries already have their rose bushes in, and February is a good time to plant.
 Early planting allows rose bushes to become established before they begin to bloom.
-This increases the number and quality of flowers, and the bush is better-prepared to deal with summer heat when it arrives in May.
-Always plant roses in sunny, well-prepared beds that have excellent drainage.
+This increases the number and quality of flowers, and the bush is better- prepared to deal with summer heat when it arrives in May.
+Plant roses in a sunny, well-prepared bed that has excellent drainage.